 Contacting other Code Administrators if a Modification may affect them (directly or indirectly).

-Ensuring that small market participant/consumer representatives viewpoints can be articulated and debated at Workgroup and Panel meetings, and that other Workgroup members or Panel members do not seek to stifle or prevent such debate.
+Ensuring that small market participant/consumer representative’s viewpoints can be articulated and debated at Workgroup and Panel meetings, and that other Workgroup members or Panel members do not seek to stifle or prevent such debate.

 Holding teleconference rather than ‘face-to-face’ meetings if this is more convenient for those that wish to participate, including smaller market participants.